bi-tm/express-nedb-rest/README.md

 ```

 ## <a name="deleting-documents">Deleting Documents</a>
 Documents can be deleted by HTTP DELETE calls.
-You can delete a single document by appending the document (_id) to the URL.
+You can delete a single document by appending the document key (_id) to the URL.
 ```
 HTTP DELETE \fruits\J1t1kMDp4PWgPfhe
 ```

 If you omit the _id, you must define [$filter](#$filter) parameter, to specify a subset of documents.
+If you omit the $filter parameter, the server will respond with error status 405.

 ```
 HTTP DELETE \fruits?$filter=name $regex berry